Alpkit's Cloud Cover

 A Versatile Bridging Bag

 The Cloud Cover is the ideal lightweight bridging bag that connects our two synthetic bags in the "system".
-Serving as a standalone ultralight summer bag when precipitation is likely minimal, and as an inner bag for the 1 Season (Wet + Warm) / Outer Bag (Nordisk's Abel +10) comfortably extending its range to 3 Seasons (good down to zero degrees).
+Serving as a standalone ultralight summer bag when precipitation is likely minimal, and as an inner bag for the 1 Season (Wet + Warm) / Outer Bag (Carinthia's G-90) comfortably extending its range to 3 Seasons (good down to at least -3°C degrees).
 Then as the temps drop the Winter bag (Carinthia Defence 4) takes over.
 The Defence 4 is fairly rated down to -15°C, however when paired with the Cloud Cover this is extended at least down to -20°C and possibly as low as -25°C (though untested at this extreme).

 The beauty of the Carinthia G-90 and Defence 4 is that both have sufficient room to accommodate the Cloud Cover without compressing it and reducing its loft and thermal efficiency.
 In addition warm air is trapped between the two bags getting that double glazing effect.
 In our opinion this combination of down and synthetic insulation is ideal, especially in UK and northern European conditions, where wet and harsh cold can often combine.

 The Cloud Cover packs down ridiculously small and when packed down inside outer bags, goes almost unnoticed.

 One of the Cloud Cover's negatives is also a positive, being a down quilt, the fastening method is a series of poppers.
 This means when the quilt is configured as a sleeping bag there are large gaps.
 This sounds bad, but in practice it's quite handy, since when it's cold you can sleep with the poppers facing the sleeping mat; when it's warm, with the poppers to the side or facing up.
 When it gets really warm it can be used as a quilt.